wessenstam/adr-sdr-iae/expansion/expansion.rst

 Takeaways
 +++++++++

-What are the key things you should know about **Nutanix Cluster epansion**?
+What are the key things you should know about **Nutanix Cluster expansion**?

 - The cluster is capable of discovering new unconfigured nodes automatically

 - The expansion is done in  a few clicks

-- The expansion process is capable of reimaging the new node(s) to the correct configuration (AOS and Hypervisor) when needed.
+- The expansion process is capable of re-imaging the new node(s) to the correct configuration (AOS and Hypervisor) when needed.
 This doesn't need any human intervention.